sudeshna-ghosh/Pathogen-fluctuations/README.md

 ---------
 	All : all functional genes belong to a genus, including genes shared with other genera.
 This lowers the detection limit, however it can pick up related genera.
 	Unique to genus: all functional genes belonging to a genus, excliding genes shared with other genera.
-	Unique to species belong to a genus: functional genes unique to each species belong to a genus. most conservative.
+	Unique to species: functional genes unique to each species belong to a genus. most conservative.

-Test all three databases and use one that best suits goals of the analysis.
+Test all three databases and use one that best suits goals of the analysis. old database: this database is based on functional genes unique to each species belong to a genus.
+It has been updated to 'Unique to species' with additional genera.